BEFORE YOU GO...

-The FATF maintains a grey list, also known as the list of Jurisdictions Under Increased Monitoring, and a blacklist, which lists countries subject to a Call for Action.
-Countries on the FATF’s grey list pose a greater risk of money laundering and terrorism financing.
+The FATF maintains a gray list, also known as the list of Jurisdictions Under Increased Monitoring, and a blacklist, which lists countries subject to a Call for Action.
+Countries on the FATF’s gray list pose a greater risk of money laundering and terrorism financing.
 However, these countries have shown commitment to addressing the risks and working towards improving their AML/CFT systems.

 FATF’s blacklist includes countries that are identified to be highly risky in terms of money laundering and terrorism financing.
 For businesses operating within these countries, or those taking services from companies based in these countries, the FATF calls for the implementation of Enhanced Due Diligence (EDD) measures.

 In cases where money laundering cases are a serious issue, authorities urge the blacklisted countries to implement robust AML compliance measures to prevent the global financial landscape from facing the risks of financial crime.
 FATF’s blacklist currently has only two countries: North Korea, and Iran, and the list has remained unchanged since 2020.

 The story is not the same for countries placed on the FATF’s gray list, as they constantly become part of the headlines.
 When the global watchdog places a country on the gray list, it means that the country needs to work on its strategies to combat money laundering.
 When the FATF sees that a country placed on the gray list is making significant progress, it doesn’t impose sanctions and even removes them from the list in case all conditions are met.